FAQ – Ask away

 We have a no refunds policy.
 HOWEVER, remember, there is no such thing as bad weather… only bad DRESSERS!
-We go on rain or shine!
-Both years we’ve had rain and it didn’t stop the fun.
-We had our very own “wet n wild” vibe going on…..so bring your sunglasses and bring your ponchos.
+We go on rain or shine…..so bring your sunglasses and bring your ponchos.
 You never know what’s up next!

 What are you doing with the proceeds of this event?

 We support hundreds of community groups via the four service clubs who participate this event.
 Exactly 100% of the profits will be donated to local charities.
 This year’s featured charity is Food4Kids North Halton, a group that provides nutritious food for schoolchildren across Halton to take home over the weekend.
-We donated $5,000 to Food4Kids in 2015, $15,000 in 2016, and $25,000 in 2017.
+We donated $5,000 to Food4Kids in 2015, $15,000 in 2016, $25,000 in 2017, and $31,500 in 2018.
 Our goal is to see that number keep growing.

 Why does the event end at 6pm?